neurobiologylab/fiber-photometry/README.md

 SM1SMA | SMA Fiber Adapter Plate with External SM1 (1.035"-40) Threads | - | 1 | $32.29 | $32.29 USD
 SM2T2 | SM2 (2.035"-40) Coupler, External Threads, 1/2" Long | - | 1 | $39

+## Installation

+Once hardware is set up, install the system by following steps:

+1. Clone the repository to your local machine
+2. Install the required dependencies (list of dependencies here)
+3. Follow the instructions in the documentation to set up and use the system

 ## Usage